 In July 2017, the Compensation Committee established our fiscal 2018 executive bonus program in conjunction with our fiscal 2018 strategic operating plan approved by the Board of Directors.
 For our fiscal 2018 executive bonus program, 100% of the total value was based on our achieving corporate financial performance objectives.
 Our fiscal 2018 executive bonus plan was split into two halves, with specific financial performance targets addressing the first half and the second half of the fiscal year.
 We used two semi-annual performance periods with two different performance targets in order to align our cash incentive program with our strategic operating plan ("SOP") review and midyear SOP update.
 We determined the potential total size of the annual cash incentive bonuses at the beginning of the fiscal year as well as set the first half financial performance target, and then set the second half and full year performance target in connection with our midyear SOP update.
 Potential over-achievement awards were based on exceeding the sum of the two half-year corporate financial performance objectives.
-Our executive officers earned payouts at 100% of the fiscal 2018.
+Our executive officers earned payouts at 100% of the first half and 79.3% of the second half target corporate financial performance bonuses for fiscal 2018.
+No over-achievement awards were earned for fiscal 2018.
 We achieved 97.4% of our adjusted EBITDA full year bonus plan target.
 This performance resulted in a bonus payout of 79.3% for the second half of fiscal 2018, which when combined with the first half payout, resulted in a full year payout of 89.7%.
 Our fiscal 2018 executive bonus program utilized organic performance results and excluded the contribution from Themis Computer, which we acquired in February 2018.